Allometry

 Arguments

-• PAR: photosynthetic active radiation
+• PAR: photosynthetically active radiation $I$.

-• maximum_growth_0C: maximum growth rate at T = 0 °C
+• maximum_growth_0C: maximum growth rate $\mu_0$ at 0 °C.

-• initial_slope: initial photosynthetic slope
+• alpha: initial photosynthetic slope $\alpha$.

 source